KSDaemon/Loowy/README.md

 Loowy
 =====

-LUA WAMP (WebSocket Application Messaging Protocol) client implementation on top of lua-websockets and lib-ev.
+Lua WAMP (WebSocket Application Messaging Protocol) client implementation on top of lua-websockets and lib-ev.

 Table of Contents
 =================